 - 1. A well must be located a minimum horizontal distance of fifty (50) feet from any watertight sewage facility or liquid-waste collection facility, except in the case of monitoring wells and piezometers, which may be located where necessity dictates.
 [Amended July 2, 2019] - 2.
 A well drilled within the District must adhere to residential lot sizing rules as established by 30 TAC Sec.
-285.4 and or any other applicable county or local ordinance. - 3.
+285.4 and or any other applicable county or local ordinance.
+[Amended April 11, 2023] - 3.
 A well must be located a minimum horizontal distance of one hundred fifty (150) feet from any concentrated sources of potential contamination, such as existing or proposed livestock or poultry yards, and privies and a minimum of one hundred (100) feet from an existing proposed septic system absorption fields, septic system spray area, or a dry litter poultry facility; provided the general manager may grant a variance for wells that have obtained a variance pursuant to Texas Administrative Code, Title 16, Part 4, Chapter 76, as amended.
 Except in the case of monitoring wells and piezometers, which may be located as necessity dictates.
 [Amended June 12, 2012] [Amended July 2, 2019] - 4.
 A well must be located at a site not generally subject to flooding; provided, however, that if a well must be placed in a flood prone area, it must be completed with a watertight sanitary well seal and steel casing extending a minimum of thirty-six (36) inches above ground level and twenty (24) inches below the ground surface.
 [Amended July 2, 2019]

 - 5. No well may be located within one hundred fifty (150) feet of a sewage treatment plant, solid waste disposal site, land irrigated by sewage plant effluent, a sewage wet well, sewage pumping station, a drainage ditch that contains industrial waste discharges or wastes from sewage treatment systems or the boundary of a cemetery; provided the general manager may grant a variance for wells that have obtained a variance pursuant to Texas Administrative Code, Title 16, Part 4, Chapter 76, as amended.
 Except in the case of monitoring wells and piezometers, which may be located as necessity dictates.
 [Amended June 12, 2012] [Amended July 2, 2019] - 6.
-A waiver may be sought concerning location of wells, as follows, with the following conditions: - a) The distances given for separation of wells from potential contamination listed in Rule 12.2.2 and Rule 12.2.4 may be decreased to a minimum of fifty (50) feet; and/or - b) Any well granted exemption of spacing from property line, as defined in Rule 4.2(5), may encroach up to five (5) feet from adjacent property line; - c) Conditioned upon: - That the wells shall have an annular space that is at least three (3) inches larger in diameter than the casing and - the annular space shall be filled with positive displacement technique or tremie pressure filled using cement slurry, bentonite grout, and/or bentonite, as follows: [Added June 12, 2012] [Amended July 2, 2019]
+A waiver may be sought concerning location of wells, as follows, with the following conditions [Amended April 11, 2023]: - a) The distances given for separation of wells from potential contamination listed in Rule 12.2.2 and Rule 12.2.4 may be decreased to a minimum of fifty (50) feet; and/or - b) Any well granted exemption of spacing from property line, as defined in Rule 4.2(5), may encroach up to five (5) feet from adjacent property line; [Amended April 11, 2023]: - c) Conditioned upon [Amended April 11, 2023]: - i. that the wells shall have an annular space that is at least three (3) inches larger in diameter than the casing [Amended April 11, 2023] and ii. the annular space shall be filled with positive displacement technique or tremie pressure filled using cement slurry, bentonite grout, and/or bentonite, as follows: [Added June 12, 2012] [Amended July 2, 2019] [Amended April 11, 2023]

-RULE 12.3.
-STANDARDS FOR DRILLING A WELL [Rule 12.3, 1-7 Added July 2, 2019]
+RULE 12.3, STANDARDS FOR DRILLING A WELL [Rule 12.3, 1-7 Added July 2, 2019]